gazjones-0/GhostInAzureWebApp/README.md

 So instead I knocked out a crude dependency walker that worked out the modules Ghost loads at startup and just cached those (about a 14M cache as I recall); then I minified everything when building the cache (about a 7M cache) and then finally I tried gzipping it as well (about 1.4M zipped).

+Even with this though it was still slow, so I looked further node's module loader internals and found that it can do a lot of directory traversing and processing (via `stat`) to work out the actual file to load; it builds a cache as it does this, but that won't help on a cold start, and, as it involved the disk, was likely another source of slowness in Azure, so on the first run of the app, it lets everything load in, and then saves the cache to disk; on subsequent app loads it loads the cache in first which means node shouldn't need to do any disk searching.

+I freely admit that this is pretty dirty and hacky (not to mention tied to the node version in use), but it has a noticeable effect on subsequent app loads, so I've kept this in.

-There are probably some other things that could be tried to improve performance, but, whilst it's not ideal, I can live with the occasioanl 6-7s startup time (I've a standard service plan I can run it in) and I'm not really convinced things could be significantly improved without Microsoft looking at the underlying web app file system (which appears to be the fundamental issue, and ) -- my probably 5+ year old dev machine starts Ghost in about 2s with my caching version... also, after I'd done this, I found some reports of Azure function suffering from a similar issue that they solved in a similar way (see <https://github.com/Azure/azure-functions-pack>) which leads me to suspect a similar root cause for web apps.
+Whilst this isn't ideal, I can live with the 6-7s startup time on deployment / Ghost version upgrade (I've access to a standard service plan I can run it in), and I'm not really convinced things could be significantly improved without Microsoft looking at the underlying web app file system (which appears to be the fundamental issue) -- my probably 5+ year old dev machine starts Ghost in about 2s (1.5s on subsequent loads) with my caching version... also, after I'd done this, I found some reports of Azure function suffering from a similar issue that they solved in a similar way (see <https://github.com/Azure/azure-functions-pack>) which leads me to suspect a similar root cause for web apps.

-I've folded this into the master branch but you can find the original experiment on the [cacheFilesInMemory](https://github.com/gazooka/GhostInAzureWebApp/tree/cacheFilesInMemory) branch if you're interested.
+I've folded this into the master branch but you can find the original experiment on the [cacheFilesInMemory](https://github.com/gazooka/GhostInAzureWebApp/tree/cacheFilesInMemory) and [preloadModulePathCache](https://github.com/gazooka/GhostInAzureWebApp/tree/preloadModulePathCache) branches if you're interested.

 Azure now supports Linux app service plans so it'd be an interesting experiment to run Ghost in one of these and see if it has the same issue.